Log-s/Raspberry-Pi-based-portable-port-scanner/README.md

 -
 **Next steps :**
 * Adding a 7 segment display to display the number of hosts left to scan
-* Adding a functionality to juste get the approximative number of targets on the network
+* Adding a functionality to just get the approximative number of targets on the network
+* Adding a functionality to diisplay the IP address
 * make it work on battery
 * Working on a web interface to visualize the results